First Lecture Series

 The First Lecture Series, a partnership between the Center for University Advising and colleges and schools at Notre Dame, invites first-year students to engage with the scholarly life of our distinct university community, integrating intellectual passion and a keenly developed moral responsibility.

-Each Welcome Weekend, Notre Dame faculty join you in your first moments on campus to thoughtfully consider a response to two fundamental questions of a life well-lived.
-While offering a glimpse into their own journeys, these expert scholars will also challenge you to begin to form your own unique response to these questions:
+Each Welcome Weekend, Notre Dame faculty join you in your first moments on campus.
+While offering a glimpse into their own personal and academic journeys, these expert scholars will challenge you to begin to form your unique response to the lectures' animating questions:

 What matters?